Great Railroad Strike of 1877: Scranton

-On August 1, 1877, in Scranton, in northeast Pennsylvania, one day after railroad workers commenced a strike, a city posse of 51 men armed with new rifles and under the command of William Walker Scranton, general manager of the Lackawanna Iron & Coal Company, returned fire on a group of rioters, strikers, and, most likely, bystanders.
-The posse immediately killed or fatally wounded four and wounded an undetermined number of others, estimated at 20 to 50, according to different sources.
+On August 1, 1877, in Scranton, one day after railroad workers commenced a strike, a city posse of 51 men armed with new rifles and under the command of William Walker Scranton, general manager of the Lackawanna Iron & Coal Company, returned fire on a group of rioters and strikers.
+The posse killed or fatally wounded four and wounded an undetermined number of others, estimated at 20 to 50, according to different sources.

-Pennsylvania Governor Hartranft declared Scranton to be under martial law; it was occupied by state and federal troops armed with Gatling guns.
+Hartranft declared Scranton to be under martial law; it was occupied by state and federal troops armed with Gatling guns.
 Later the posse leader and about 20 of his men were charged with assault and murder.
 They were all acquitted.
 Under military occupation, and suffering the effects of protracted violence against them, the miners ended their strike without achieving any of their demands.